The John Smith Shallop "Explorer"

 In 1607 Captain John Smith and the first settlers assembled the shallop “Explorer” from its storage in the bilge of “Susan her exclusive products.Constance”.
 While exploring the James River they encountered many obstacles along the way.

-Next spring, 1608 Captain Smith and 14 men set out on an epic voyage, to explore and map Chesapeake Bay.
+The following spring in 1608 Captain Smith and 14 men set out on an epic voyage, to explore and map Chesapeake Bay.
 For 140 days Smith and his men endured Indian attacks, heat, disease, thirst and starvation, traveling 1700 miles throughout the Bay.

 In 2007 the Deltaville Maritime Museum produced an exact reproduction of Smith’s boat, using the guesstimations of the Calvert Museum, in Solomons Island, MD.